Precise many-body calculations and hyperfine interaction effect on dynamic polarizabilities at the low-lying energy levels of Y$^{2+}$: INTRODUCTION

-The narrow line-width quadrupole transitions between ground states and long-lived metastable states for some moderate to heavy ions are being targeted from a long past as quantum experiments, such as atomic clock \cite{Tamm2014, Ludlow2015, Margolis2004, Oskey2006, Barwood2014}, quantum computer \cite{Bruzewicz2019} etc..
-Rubidium-like Sr$^{+}$ is a well-known ion for quantum technology and $^2S_{\frac{1}{2}}$ - $^2D{\frac{3}{2}}$ quadrupole transition of it is particularly utilized in quantum computing \cite{Brownnutt2007, Eltony2016}.
-Here we are proposing the same narrow line-width transition of Y$^{2+}$, but now the ground state is $^2D_{\frac{3}{2}}$ instead of $^2S_{\frac{1}{2}}$.
-However, as indicated earlier, the advantage of using Y$^{2+}$ instead of Sr$^+$ is that the transition of Y$^{2+}$ is affected less by the perturbation of the electric field of the laser beam due to one unit of more positive charge.
-But certainly the effect of this perturbation can not be avoided for Y$^{2+}$ in general experimental circumstances.
-Nevertheless, with the advent of cryogenic methods, highly charged ions are also possible to keep cool for longer period \cite{Schwarz2012} for experimental studies.
+The narrow line-width quadrupole transitions between ground states and long-lived metastable states of some moderate to heavy ions are being targeted from a long past for quantum experiments, such as atomic clock \cite{Tamm2014, Ludlow2015, Margolis2004, Oskey2006, Barwood2014}, quantum computer \cite{Bruzewicz2019}, etc..
+Rubidium-like Sr$^{+}$, which has the ground state 5$^2S_{\frac{1}{2}}$, is a well-known ion for quantum technology and 5$^2S_{\frac{1}{2}}$ - 4$^2D_{\frac{3}{2},\frac{5}{2}}$ quadrupole transitions of this ion are particularly utilized in quantum computing \cite{Brownnutt2007, Eltony2016}.
+Here we are proposing the same narrow line-width transition of Y$^{2+}$, but now the ground state is 4$^2D_{\frac{3}{2}}$ instead of 5$^2S_{\frac{1}{2}}$.
+However, as indicated earlier, the advantage of using Y$^{2+}$ instead of Sr$^+$ is that the atomic states of Y$^{2+}$ are affected less by the perturbation of the electric field of the laser beam due to one unit more positive charge.
+But certainly, the effect of this perturbation can not be avoided for Y$^{2+}$ in general experimental circumstances.
+Nevertheless, with the advent of cryogenic methods, highly charged ions are also possible to keep cool for a longer period \cite{Schwarz2012}, and therefore, Y$^{2+}$ can be extremely important for trap-assisted experimental studies.